Usue/GenerationSyntheticDatabases/README.txt

+﻿
-This compressed file contains additional information and data concerning the submitted publication titled:
+This directory contains additional information and data concerning the submitted publication titled:

 "Similarity Measure Selection for Clustering Time Series Databases"